Vietnam.vn - Nền tảng quảng bá Việt Nam

 Chế độ ăn uống cho người bệnh sỏi thận- Ảnh 1.

-2. Essential nutrients for people with kidney stones
+2. Essential nutrients for people with kidney stones.

-Drink plenty of water
+Drink plenty of water.

-Eat moderate amounts of protein
+Eat a moderate amount of protein.

-Eat foods low in oxalates
+Eat foods low in oxalates.

-• Vegetables: cauliflower, kohlrabi, chives, mushrooms, cucumbers, cabbage, peas
+• Vegetables: cauliflower, kohlrabi, chives, mushrooms, cucumber, cabbage, peas

 • Protein: meat, poultry, seafood, eggs